How soft drinks

 While sports drinks and fruit juices can also damage enamel, they stop there.

-How to Prevent Damage
+How to prevent

-Drink in moderation.
+- Drink in moderation.
 Don’t have more than one soft drink each day.
 Just one will do damage enough.

-Drink quickly.
+- Drink quickly.
 The longer it takes to drink a soft drink, the more time it has to wreak havoc on your dental health.
 The faster you drink, the less time the sugars and acids have to damage your teeth.
 (Just don’t use this as an excuse to drink twice as many soft drinks!)

-Avoid soft drinks before bedtime.
+- Avoid soft drinks before bedtime.
 Not only will the sugar likely keep you up, but the sugar and acid will have all night to attack your teeth.

-Get regular dental cleanings.
+- Get regular dental cleanings.
 Regular checkups and exams will identify problems before they worsen.

 Finally, you can do less damage to your teeth by choosing soft drinks that have a lower acid content.
 According to the Mississippi Department of Health, Pepsi and Coca-Cola are two of the most acidic soft drinks on the market, with Dr. Pepper and Gatorade not far behind.

-Sprite, Diet Coke, and Diet Dr. Pepper are some of the least acidic popular soft drinks (but they are still quite acidic).
+Sprite, Diet Coke, and Diet Dr. Pepper are some of the least acidic soft drinks (but they are still quite acidic).